Pipeline YAML Reference#

 Note: The auto_promote_on

-property is deprecated in favor of auto_promote property
+property has been deprecated in favor of the auto_promote

 The auto_promote_on